The Node stack

 Section titled “Adding hello_world to the stack”Inside your node directory, add it to the PeppyOS stack by running:

 peppy node add .This command registers the node with the core node by staging a snapshot of the source directory.
-After a successful add, the node enters the Added stage: its config is known to the daemon, but no runnable artifact exists yet — build_cmd has not been run.
+After a successful add, the node enters the Added stage: its config is known to the daemon, but no runnable artifact exists yet (since build_cmd has not been run).
 You’ll produce that artifact in the next section with peppy node build.

 The output of this command provides some useful information: